SofijaErkin/basic-tool-mac/update_software_mac/update_xcode_and_macbook_software_trouble.md

 2.If the system softwares do not work quickly, or some usage need the latest

 system, then update the macbook operation system.

+### 2.RoadMap

+1.Maybe the system software automatically download while connecting the wifi;

+2.Now restart the mac to install the latest version spending about ten minutes.

+## 2.Xcode

+### 2.1Download

+1.Downloading Xcode from AppStore needs about 30 minutes(Just use the 8GB APP

+for an example).
+Also, that depend your network speed.